 ● Use Focus to manage notifications

 Page last updated:

 The Apple Watch was released in 2015 as Apple's first new product category since iPad.
-The first iterations of watchOS had to essentially guess what the device would be used for, but over the years Apple has honed in on what users find most important.
+The first iterations of watchOS didn't immediately reflect what the Apple Watch would be used for, but Apple slowly honed in on what users found most important.

-Rather than augment the iPhone, the Apple Watch is able to perform most operations on its own thanks to powerful processors and a dedicated App Store.
-Recent updates to the operating system focus on quality of life changes as well as expanded functionality.
+Rather than augment the iPhone, the Apple Watch can perform most operations independently thanks to powerful processors and a dedicated App Store.
+Recent updates to the operating system focus on quality-of-life changes as well as expanded functionality.

 watchOS 8 Features